thephez/dash-docs/_includes/devdoc/ref_transactions.md

 When processed, it updates the metadata of the masternode entry and revives the masternode if it was previously marked as PoSe-banned.

-A ProRegTx is created and sent using the `protx update_service` RPC.
+A ProUpServTx is created and sent using the `protx update_service` RPC.

 The special transaction type used for ProUpServTx Transactions is 2 and the extra payload consists of the following data: